 Amazon Echo Spot is unique in that it features an actual screen, useful for video calls or displaying information, like time, date, thermostat, personal messages, or photos.

 Amazon Echo Dot is the simplest device to capture Amazon Alexa.
-For less than $50, you can have a small simple design, with limited bells-and-whistles, but access to the same Alexa.
+It’s got a lower price tag than the Amazon Echo with a simple design, but access to the same Alexa.

 Wink 2 Smart Home Hub

 The Wink Hub 2 smart home hub is another sleek option for smart home automation controls.
 The Wink 2 works with Amazon Alexa and Google Assistant, or can be controlled via one central app on your smartphone.

 The Wink Hub supports over 400 smart home devices from varying brands, including Bluetooth LE, ZigBee, Z-Wave, Kidde and Lutron Clear connect.
 You can connect with wifi or there’s even an included Ethernet port if wired technology is your preference.

 A smart thermostat can be another extremely useful device in your home to pair up with your smart accessories and helps to keep your home exactly how you like it, whether it be cool, warm, or somewhere in between.

 Using a smart thermostat, you can set, adjust, or simply monitor the temperature in your home whether you are there or away.
 Depending on the exact style, you can control it using your smartphone, tablet, or voice control (if compatible with Amazon Alexa or Google Assistant).

 ECOBEE4 | The Ecobee4 smart thermostat communicates with Amazon Alexa and also includes a room sensor.
 It installs quickly and comes with installation instructions, via an app on your tablet or smartphone.